fluentci-io/fluentci/README.md

   start      <service>             - Start a service
   restart    <service>             - Restart a service
   stop       <service>             - Stop a service
   echo       <service>             - Stream logs of a service
+  community                        - Join our community Discord to chat with us
 ```

 ## 📚 Documentation